violitak/ezpaarse-middlewares/omeka/README.md

 # omeka

-Middleware that fetches metadata from platforms working with [Omeka](https://omeka.org).
+Fetches metadata from platforms working with [Omeka](https://omeka.org).
 This middleware was designed for internal use at Inist-CNRS

 ## Enriched fields